 We have an anti-bullying noticeboard for the school hall.
 If you are a child you will be able to see who we are so you can come and speak to us.

-Policies we have written with children and parents are attached below and updated annually.
+Policies we have written with children and parents are on the Policy section and Parent Zone tab of our website.
+These are updated annually.

 This year Mr Riordan has led refresher anti-bullying training for all school staff and regularly meets with the lunchtime supervisors

-On Tuesday the 12th we wore Oddsocks to support a national charity... click here for more information.
+On Monday we wore Oddsocks to support a national charity... click here for more information.

 Children in each class looked at the updated anti-bullying policy and anti-bullying charter as well as spending one lesson that the teachers chose with an anti-bullying focus.
 Some classes wrote poems, some made posters, others did cartoons and some made short videos.